X-NUCLEO-IKS02A1 shield: Acquire MEMS microphones data¶

 west build -b nucleo_f411re samples/shields/x_nucleo_iks02a1/microphone/

-One of the things that must be verified before building the sample is the I2S output clock frequency configuration.
-For example, for nucleo_f441re board, we have the following shield file that configures the I2SPLL and have a dependency on HSE/HSI: boards/shields/x_nucleo_iks02a1/boards/nucleo_f411re.defconfig
+In case a different board is used, one of the things that must be verified before building the sample is the I2S output clock frequency configuration.
+For example, for nucleo_f411re board, we have the following file that configures the I2SPLL and have a dependency on HSE/HSI: boards/shields/x_nucleo_iks02a1/boards/nucleo_f411re.defconfig

-The user is invited to to verify which osci is configured on the used host board defconfig file and calculate the final I2SClk frequency: boards/arm/nucleo_f411re/nucleo_f411re_defconfig
+The user is invited to to verify which osci is configured on the used host board defconfig file and calculate the final I2SClk frequency, e.g. boards/arm/nucleo_f411re/nucleo_f411re.dts

 The example acquires one second of audio and prints out the PCM stream on COM port.
 The acquisition starts immediately after the reset button is pressed.